-LEADERSHIP AND MANAGING ORGANISATIONAL CHANGE
+LEADERSHIP AND CHANGE MANAGEMENT

 Archaeology and cultural heritage can deliver meaningful change to individuals and communities.
 I have created and managed a wide range of public heritage projects over the last twenty years – from conventional ‘outreach’ through museums, heritage open days and public archaeology, to more radical ‘bottom-up’ schemes involving community-led research and long-term conservation of monuments and landscapes.
 I have worked with museums, local government, state heritage agencies and private developers on these projects, and have obtained funding from the National Lottery, national and local government, charitable trusts, financial institutions and individual benefactors.

 Archaeology requires engagement with a wide range of practical and theoretical debates.
 I enjoy sharing knowledge and experience with others, which is a continuous and reflexive process - every day should (and usually does) involve the acquisition of new knowledge or skills, or the understanding of different perspectives.
 I have a consistent record of engagement and collaboration with academic colleagues around the world.
 I am an Honorary Research Fellow of the University of Birmingham, and have delivered postgraduate teaching and training at the Universities of York, Birmingham, Bristol, Chester, and Sheffield and Ironbridge International Institute for Cultural Heritage.
 I also contribute to CPD modules for the School of Architecture at Birmingham City University, and deliver Industrial Archaeology courses for the Black Country Living Museum.